SEB-9-BH/first-react-lesson/conditional-rendering/README.md

 ## Conditional rendering

 JavaScript provides many tools for handling conditional logic, but not all work in JSX.
-For example, let's say that we wanted to add a "Task Completed" prefix to our `<p>` tag if `todo.done` is true.
-We might think to use an `if...else` statement, like this:
+For example, let's say we wanted to add a "Task Completed" prefix to our `<p>` tag if `todo.done` is true.
+We might think to use an `if...else` statement like this:

 ```jsx
 const App = () => {